hdShang/arxiv-daily/docs/cs-CL/2025-05-04/papers/250502164v1-incorporating-legal-structure-in-retrieval-augmented-generation-a-ca.md

 ---
 layout: default
-title: Incorporating Legal Structure in Retrieval-Augmented Generation: A Case Study on Copyright Fair Use
+title: "Incorporating Legal Structure in Retrieval-Augmented Generation: A Case Study on Copyright Fair Use"
 ---

 # Incorporating Legal Structure in Retrieval-Augmented Generation: A Case Study on Copyright Fair Use